BJClarke/troubleshoot/ts_apps.md

 {:codeblock: .codeblock}

 # Troubleshooting for managing apps
 {: #managingapps}

-General problems with managing apps might include apps can't be updated, or double-byte characters aren't displayed.
+General problems with managing apps might include apps that can't be updated, or double-byte characters that aren't displayed.
 In many cases, you can recover from these problems by following a few easy steps.
 {:shortdesc}